ShadowCloneLabs/GlutamateMCPServers/src/uiassist/README.md

 ### `get_selected_elements`

-Retrieves HTML elements that have been selected in the browser.
+Retrieves HTML elements that have been selected in the browser, including any instructions provided directly in the UI.

 **Example usage in Cursor AI:**

 ```
-I've selected some elements in my browser.
-Can you retrieve them and tell me about their structure?
+I've selected some elements in my browser and added instructions.
+Can you retrieve them and tell me about their structure and instructions?
 ```

 ### `clear_selected_elements`